Universal covers of commutative finite Morley rank groups: Further examples

 \subsection{Manin kernels}

-In the theory $\operatorname{DCF}$ of differentially closed fields of characteristic 0, the Kolchin closures of the torsion of semiabelian varieties, also known as {\em Manin kernels}, are commutative divisible rigid groups of finite Morley rank.
-Our classification theorems therefore apply to this case.
+In the theory $\operatorname{DCF}$ of differentially closed fields of characteristic 0, the Kolchin closures of the torsion of semiabelian varieties, also known as {\em Manin kernels}, are commutative divisible groups of finite Morley rank.
+A connected definable subgroup of such a Manin kernel is the Manin kernel of its Zariski closure, so Manin kernels of semiabelian varieties are rigid.
+Our classification theorem therefore applies to this case.
 By considering a local analytic trivialisation, a natural analytic model of $\widehat{T}$ for $\G$ a (non-isoconstant) Manin kernel can be given; this will be addressed in future work.